President

 |

-Senior Scientific Editor, Journal of Pathology and Journal of Pathology, Clinical Research
+Senior Scientific Editor, The Journal of Pathology & The Journal of Pathology: Clinical Research

 Dr Richard Poulsom